asyncapi/modelina/examples/java-from-typescript-type/README.md

 # Generate Java from a TypeScript Types file

-This is a basic example of generating Java models using a Typescript type file as input and optional processor options.
+This is a basic example of generating Java models using a Typescript type file as input.
 This can be extended to generating Go, C# and other supported language models.

 ## How to run this example